SamuelSwartzberg/flashcardifying_text_temp/inf.md

 to test an app using expo on a phone, you need to install the expo client app on your device If you want to use the bare React Native workflow, you will have to set up your target's devtools

+### language installation & setup

+rustup is the rust installer

 ### dependencies

 A dependency is a piece of software another piece of software relies on.